 With the recent increases in labor in BC, Ontario and Alberta in the last year, labor cost is only going up.
-And as one of the biggest expenses in running a restaurant, our team put together 3 tips on how to save on restaurant labor costs!
+And as one of the biggest expenses in running a restaurant, our team put together 3 tips on how to save on employee labor costs at your restaurant!

 Tracking labor day-to-day will help you with 2 key things.
 One being, how to understand your restaurant's labor behaviors and its importance and secondly, allowing you to be proactive rather than reactive in terms of recovering costs.

 When you have easy access to your labor costs, you’re able to review quickly, ask questions like where you should be focusing on, and whose in charge of your schedule creation.

 From an owners’ standpoint, how your managers schedule and their method behind it, is crucial in the success of your operations.

 Tracking employee labor costs will also allow you to keep an eye on costs like overtime, and re-evaluate its behavior (like who keeps working overtime, who allows it, and why does it keep happening).

 Schedule based on sales.

 Sales = profit, and labor = cost.
 If you aren’t scheduling based on your sales, you’re losing money daily.